-Department of Health provides monthly update on COVID-19 trends
+Department of Health Provides Monthly Update on COVID-19 Trends

-HARRISBURG — Wednesday, the Pennsylvania Department of Health provided a summary of COVID-19 information for May 2022.
+Harrisburg – The Pennsylvania Department of Health recently provided a summary of COVID-19 information for May 2022.

 - 72,266 additional doses